qx6ghqkz/gallery-dl-server/README.md

 Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl/tree/master?tab=readme-ov-file#configuration).

-The configuration file must be mounted inside the docker container in one of the locations where gallery-dl will check for the config file (either gallery-dl.conf or config.json).
+The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file (gallery-dl.conf or config.json depending on the location).

+The config location used in the examples is `/etc/gallery-dl.conf`.
+A default config file for use with gallery-dl-server is provided in this repo ([link](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).

 ## Usage